 When another romaine lettuce outbreak occurred in the fall of 2018 causing 62 reported illnesses in 16 states, FDA decided that the origin of the romaine lettuce as based on the harvest region and the date of harvest should be declared on the label.
 Not knowing where and when the romaine lettuce was harvested affected public health and FDA proposed that this information be declared on the product label.

 To date, the legally permissible responsibility statements are “Manufactured for/by __,” “Packed for/by __,” or “Distributed for/by __,” but many versions have appeared on packages, sometimes without the required information as in “Made in USA” or “Product of (country).”
-It is important that the name and address of the actual manufacturer, co-packer, or grower be mandated, as Dr. Bruhn and I recommended in 1992.
+It is important that the name and address of the actual manufacturer, co-packer, or grower be mandated, as Dr. Bruhn and I recommended in our study.
 Thus, the resulting responsibility statement could be “Manufactured for __ by __,” “Packed for __ by __,” or “Distributed for __ by __,” or other formats with the required information.

 In the case of romaine lettuce, it is recommended that FDA instruction be expanded to include all fresh produce and declare on the label the name and address of the actual co-packer or grower, identifying the growing region and harvest date, as in “Grown by __ for __ (date),” “Harvested by __ for __ (date),” or “Packed by __ for __ (date),” or other formats containing the required information.
 Details of where the information would be added are not proposed here.